Eukaryot/sonic3air/framework/external/curl/curl/docs/CHECKSRC.md

 `-W[file]` skip that file and exclude it from being checked.
 Helpful when, for example, one of the files is generated.

-`-D[dir]` directory name to prepend to file names when accessing them.
+`-D[dir]` directory name to prepend to filenames when accessing them.

 `-h` shows the help output, that also lists all recognized warnings

-## What does checksrc warn for?
+## What does `checksrc` warn for?

-checksrc does not check and verify the code against the entire style guide.
+`checksrc` does not check and verify the code against the entire style guide.
 The script is an effort to detect the most common mistakes and syntax mistakes that contributors make before they get accustomed to our code style.
 Heck, many of us regulars do the mistakes too and this script helps us keep the code